zevweiss/enthrall/README.md

  - When using `show-focus = dim-inactive`, inactive OS X remotes will sometimes (for reasons currently unknown) spontaneously reset themselves to full brightness.

- - On X11, having windows of certain applications (Chrome or virt-manager for example) at screen edges may inhibit `enthrall`'s detection of the mouse pointer reaching those edges, disrupting mouse-switch fuctionality (on the master node, remotes should be unaffected).

  - On OSX, having iTerm2 (possibly other applications as well, though that's the only one I've noticed) as the foreground application